joshbegley/nyt-latest/README.md

 `Austin Mock is back for a round-robin parlay pick on college football Week 2.
 See what he's picking this week. `\
 https://nytimes.com/athletic/5750389/2024/09/06/football-parlay-fridays-college-football-week-2/

-**NFL Brazil Game: Where is the stadium for Packers vs Eagles?
-And why is green controversial?**\
+**NFL Brazil game: Where is the stadium for Packers vs Eagles?
+And why is green so controversial?**\
 `The NFL holds its first game in Brazil on Friday night as the Philadelphia Eagles take on the Green Bay Packers`\
 https://nytimes.com/athletic/5750158/2024/09/06/nfl-brazil-game-stadium-where-green/